QuantEcon/lecture-python.myst/_sources/markov_asset.md

 Notice that $v$ is decreasing in each case.

-This is because, with a positively correlated state process, higher states suggest higher future consumption growth.
+This is because, with a positively correlated state process, higher states indicate higher future consumption growth.

-In the stochastic discount factor {eq}`lucsdf2`, higher growth decreases the discount factor, lowering the weight placed on future returns.
+With the stochastic discount factor {eq}`lucsdf2`, higher growth decreases the discount factor, lowering the weight placed on future returns.

 #### Special Cases